 The Word through whom all was made, the “I am” through whom all exists, proceeds to reclaim his creation.
-The Egyptian gold already abundantly mined from the Egyptians themselves, and then from the Greeks and Romans, and from the northern folks of Europe, built a Christian civilization unlike any other human construct of history.
+The Egyptian gold already abundantly mined from the Egyptians themselves, and then from the Greeks and Romans, and later from the northern folks of Europe, built a Christian civilization unlike any other human construct of history.
 As it now fades from Europe, the still unmet challenge of stepping with a Christian mind into the Word’s other articulations – especially in India and China – will invite new rays of light to shine upon the Gospel, and draw attention to overlooked corners and contexts.
 But also – in even greater measure – we shall see unsuspected light from the Gospel shine into new regions of the world’s religious chiaroscuro.
 From the beginning that light was certainly destined to one day throw its singular rays upon the world of the Vedas, the Upanishads, the Buddhist sutras, the Daoist and Confucian classics, and all the other configurations of the Good, the True and the Beautiful.

 Discernment of spirits, of course, will continue to be the order of the day, as is already the case within the Christian tradition itself.
-And though the Lord commanded us not to eradicate the tares, less we uproot the good grain with it, he certainly did not forbid us to identify the accompanying grain, wherever it may grow.
+And though the Lord commanded us not to eradicate the tares, less we uproot the good grain with it, he certainly did not forbid us to be keen in identifying the accompanying grain, wherever it may grow.